BrowserWorks/Waterfox/toolkit/components/telemetry/docs/environment.rst

 *Note:* This is not submitted with all ping types due to privacy concerns.
 This and other data is inspected under the `data collection policy <https://wiki.mozilla.org/Firefox/Data_Collection>`_.

+Some parts of the environment must be fetched asynchronously at startup.
+We don't want other Telemetry components to block on waiting for the environment, so some items may be missing from it until the async fetching finished.
+This currently affects the following sections:

+- profile
+- addons

 Structure::

     {
       build: {
         applicationId: <string>, // nsIXULAppInfo.ID
+        applicationName: <string>, // "Firefox"
         architecture: <string>, // e.g. "x86", build architecture for the active build
         architecturesInBinary: <string>, // e.g. "i386-x86_64", from nsIMacUtils.architecturesInBinary, only present for mac universal builds
         buildId: <string>, // e.g. "20141126041045"